Curry, KD engage in spontaneous, fierce 3-point shootout

 “I didn’t even realize what we were doing.
 I was really just focusing on regaining some touch.
 It was definitely fun working with Steph.
 He works so hard, he brings something different to the game that I don’t have and I think vice versa.
 We push each other.”

 Special guest Chris Wondolowski got a treat.
 The San Jose Earthquakes star and U.S. national team forward realized he had come on the right day to witness an amazing show of shot-making.
+He tweeted Thursday, “It was fun to watch all the work that goes on behind the scenes.”

 Even those who see Curry and Durant every day appreciated this performance.